xenon615/form-a/Readme.md

 ```

 ## Usage
-Let's say we want to create a form called "my-cool-settings"
+Let's say we want to create a form called "my-cool-settings".

 First, let's prepare a place for it.